raspberrypilearning/naughty-and-nice/en/step_10.md

 </video>
 --- /hint --- --- /hints ---

-- You can complete your code by calling the function and giving it a user from whom to collect tweets.
+- You can complete your code by calling the function and giving it a user name from which to collect tweets.
 For example, add this line to the end of your code:

 ```python
 calculate_naughty(classifier, accuracy, 'coding2learn')